Schiiss/blog/_posts/2025-06-08-building-a-scalable-ai-system-for-midstream-o&g-contract-intelligence.md

 > “What does this contract say about termination clauses?”,
 > “What are the key milestones detailed in this contract?”,
 > “What’s the renewal process?”,
-> "What's the total contract value?",
+> "What's the total contract value?"

 Since the agent has already narrowed down the scope to relevant documents, the RAG component becomes more accurate and targeted, **avoiding hallucinations** and irrelevant answers.